 I would always suggest that you test the power outlets of any new room you plug into.
 I'd even suggest testing your regular jam spot from time to time.
 We can easily test our outlets with an inexpensive receptacle tester.
 I recommend the Sperry Instruments GFI6302 (link to check the price on Amazon).

-A common strategy, if you do have a discrepancy between power outlet ground potentials, is to plug all equipment into one socket to ensure a common ground.
-This isn’t always possible, but it’s worth a shot for smaller setups.
+If you have a discrepancy between power outlet ground potentials, a common strategy is to plug all equipment into one socket to ensure a common ground.
+This isn't always possible, but it's worth a shot for smaller setups.
 Use a power bar if need be.

 If you're getting shocked, please do not ignore the problem.
 This dangerous situation requires fixing.
 Get your audio equipment inspected by a qualified technician and get a qualified electrician to fix the AC outlets.

 What Is An Electric Shock?